seanshahkarami/waggle-notebooks/README.md

 # Jupyter Notebook Examples using Waggle Datasets

-These are various notebooks and code I've found useful when exploring the data we've collected.
-Please feel free to use what's here.
+These are various notebooks and code I've found useful when exploring some of the Waggle datasets.
+Hopefully some of this is useful to you, too!

 ## Setup